Using quantum states of light to probe the retinal network: Results

 Adding optical losses results in a decrease in the mean number of photons and (for the case of Fock state) change in the photon distribution function.
 So the net effect of the loss is that it decreases the number of photons available for isomerization.
-Our calculations for this case show that similar to the case with no losses, an increase in the mean photon number enhances the metrologic performance.
-It is also worth mentioning that even when optical losses are included, probing the retina using light in the Fock or coherent states results in a much smaller overall error than the thermal state.
+Our calculations for this case show that similar to the case with no losses, an increase in the mean photon number enhances the metrological performance.
+It is also worth mentioning that even when optical losses are included, probing the retina using light in the Fock or coherent states results in a smaller overall error than the thermal state.
+Performance enhancement of the Fock state over coherent and thermal states in our in-vivo metrology calculations suggests that there is a possibility of developing more accurate effective neural network models of the retina using Fock state light in order to stimulate it.
+One can use an electroretinogram or as recently suggested, optically pumped magnetometers \cite{WESTNER2021118528} in order to measure the response of the retina to the photonic stimuli and statistically infer more accurate effective network parameters for retina modeling using Fock state light compared with thermal and coherent states.